TAKE IT DOWN Act

 What This Bill Does

-This bill makes it a federal crime to share intimate images of someone without their consent, including AI-generated deepfake images.
-It also requires online platforms to remove such content when notified.
+This bill, the TAKE IT DOWN Act, makes it a federal crime to knowingly share intimate images of someone without their consent, including AI-generated "digital forgeries" (deepfakes).
+It also requires online platforms to remove such content within 48 hours of receiving a valid takedown request from the victim.

 Who Benefits and How